gtanne/gtanne/README.md

 > Visit my LinkedIn (https://www.linkedin.com/in/hinsliu/).

 ### 2025 Objectives
-- Develop WebWiped and scale MRR.
+- Develop WebWiped and scale to a decent MRR.
 - Have a solid grasp of embedded C.
 - Learn more about cybersecurity.